jjbel/pressure_cuff/DEVLOG.md

 5. Noticed that Air Compressors for vehicle tyres, like [this Xiaomi product](https://www.mi.com/in/product/mi-portable-electric-air-compressor/) serve a similar purpose, with a pump, sensor, display and control loop.

 6. Pump blows outward regardless of direction of rotation.
 To decrease pressure, use a solenoid valve.
 But the commonly available solenoid valves need $12V$ or $24V$ input, so use try a boost converter to convert $5V$ to $12V$.
 To toggle it on and off, connect it to the motor driver shield.

+7. The cuff is a greater load than the mercury column of the sphygmomanometer, so the former needs running the motor faster.
+Motor doesn't seem to run at speeds lower than 0.5, possibly because of starting when load is connected.